 Questions to Consider:

-- What foreign needs does your product satisfy?
+- What foreign market needs does your product satisfy?

-- Are your firm’s service and repair facilities adequate?
+- Does your company’s product require in-country service and repair facilities?

-Market potential must be large enough to justify the direct and indirect costs involved in product adaptation.
-Assess the costs to be incurred and, though it may prove difficult, determine the increased revenues expected from adaptation.
-The decision to adapt a product is based partly on the degree of commitment to the specific foreign market.
-A firm with short-term goals will probably have a different perspective than a firm with long-term goals.
+The decision to adapt a product is based largely on the degree of commitment to the specific foreign market, a determination of the market potential, costs incurred in adapting the product, and assessment of the increased revenues expected.
+A firm with short-term goals will probably have a different perspective than one with long-term goals.

-Foreign government product regulations are common in international trade and are expected to expand in the future.
-Regulations can take the form of high tariffs, or they can be non-tariff barriers, such as industrial regulations or product specifications.
+Foreign government product regulations are common in international trade.
+Regulations can take the form of high tariffs, or non-tariff barriers, such as industrial regulations or product specifications.
 Governments impose these regulations in order to: